(See also Evaluation of Anorectal Disorders.)

 Deeper abscesses may be less painful but cause toxic symptoms (eg, fever, chills, malaise).
 There may be no perianal findings, but digital rectal examination may reveal a tender, fluctuant swelling of the rectal wall.
 High pelvirectal abscesses may cause lower abdominal pain and fever without rectal symptoms.
 Sometimes fever is the only symptom.

 Patients who have a pointing cutaneous abscess, a normal digital rectal examination, and no signs of systemic illness do not require imaging.
 CT scan is useful when a deep abscess or Crohn disease are suspected.
 Higher (supralevator) abscesses require CT to determine the intra-abdominal source of the infection.
-Those with any findings suggestive of a deeper abscess or complex perianal Crohn disease should have an examination under anesthesia at the time of drainage.
+Patients with any findings suggestive of a deeper abscess or complex perianal Crohn disease should have an examination under anesthesia at the time of drainage.

 Anorectal abscesses may be superficial or deep.